javvadimanikanta-source/Pyflow-MultiFormat-ETL-Pipeline/README.md

 ---
 ## Use Case
 This project can be used when we have large trip or transaction data and want to:
-* Clean the raw data
+* Clean raw data
-* Remove or separate invalid records
+* Separate invalid records
 * Convert data into different formats
 * Load clean records into a database
 * Generate simple reports for analysis